shijithpk/music-discovery/README.md

 ### Things to keep in mind

 * **Don't change the playlist name from Spotify**.
 The script uses a fixed pattern for the name ie. 'New Music for \< your Spotify user id \>'.
-So if the script can't find a playlist with that exact name, it'll create a new one.
-You can change the name though by going into the script and modifying this line `playlist_title_to_update = 'New Music for ' + current_user_id`.
+So next time the script runs, if it can't find a playlist with that exact name, it'll create a new one.
+You can change the name though by going into the script and modifying the line `playlist_title_to_update = 'New Music for ' + current_user_id`.

 ### Further customization